jdjakub/phd-thesis/all-tech-dims.md

 Whereas static typing aims to detect errors without executing code, approaches based on immediate feedback typically aim to execute (a portion of) the code and let the programmer see the error immediately.
 This can be done in a variety of ways.

 In case of *test-driven development*, tests play the role of a specification (much like types) against which the implementation is checked.
 Such systems may provide more or less immediate feedback, depending on when tests are executed (automatically in the background, or manually).
 Systems equipped with a read-eval-print loop (REPL) let programmers run code on-the-fly and inspect results.
 For successful error detection, the results need to be easily observable: a printed output is more helpful than a hidden change of system state.
 Finally, in live coding systems, code is executed immediately and the programmer's ability to recognise errors depends on the extent to which the system state is observable.
-For example, in live-coded music,\ \parencite{SonicPi} you _hear_ that your code is not what you wanted, providing an easy-to-use immediate error detection mechanism.
+For example, in live-coded music\ \parencite{SonicPi}, you _hear_ that your code is not what you wanted, providing an easy-to-use immediate error detection mechanism.

 ## Remark: eliminating latent errors